idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 ------

-As mentioned previously, the evaluator cares about the current module and the virtual machine, not so much.
+As mentioned previously, the evaluator cares about the current module and the virtual machine... not so much.
 The virtual machine does retain the value for the current module if only to have a value to return for ``(current-module)``.

 The evaluator, of course, needs to keep track of the current module so it can figure out which ``v`` you are referring to.